Jagratama/backend/README.md

 ## 📄 Environment Variables (`.env`)

 You need to set up an `.env` file, the template is provided in `.env.example`.
-Copy it to `.env` and fill in the required values:

 ---